blakedietz/house-history/README.md

 #### Description

-We had the disposal installed on the left hand side
+We had the disposal installed on the left hand side.
+We decided to get this done at the same time while they were looking at the water hammer to cut down on osts.

 ### Had water hammer looked at